gjagui/fuzzy-guacamole/README.md

 Frontend Service

-Go to the root proyect directory and enter to backend directory
+Go to the root proyect directory and enter to fronted directory

 1.- cd fuzzy-guacamole